Slow Cooker Charro Beans

 • Charro beans served alongside slow cooker carne asada or slow cooker chile colorado for an authentic way to enjoy them.

-• They are also delicious with a sprinkle of pico de gallo and fresh cilantro.
+• They are also delicious with a spoonful of sour cream, and even more cilantro on top.

 Bowl of charro beans.